nextflow-io/nextflow/docs/fusion.rst

 More examples
 =============

-Check out the `Wave showcase repository <https://github.com/seqeralabs/wave-showcase>`_ for more examples how to use Fusion file system.
+Check out the `Wave showcase repository <https://github.com/seqeralabs/wave-showcase>`_ for more examples on how to use Fusion file system.